Namelocms/SquidSMS/README.md

 ### [Datetime](https://docs.python.org/3/library/datetime.html)
 - For diagnostics (NOT REQUIRED FOR PROGRAM TO RUN)
 ## Functions
+### connect():
+- Handles SMTP Server connection, Gmail Login
+- returns server object if successful
+- returns tuple with disconnect code at index 0 if failure (code 221 is normal for this style disconnect)
 ### send(phone_number, carrier, message):
-- Handles the server connection, Gmail connection and message sending
+- Handles the message sending
 - all three parameters should be strings
   - phone_number: no spaces or non-number characters
   - carrier: must match one in the dictionary